thomaszwagerman/mkdocs-authors-plugin/README.md

 The YAML format is kept consistent with Material's ["Defining authors"](https://squidfunk.github.io/mkdocs-material/tutorials/blogs/navigation/#defining-authors), which enables blog post author attribution.

+If you wish to automatically generate authors based on a git repository, [git-authors](https://github.com/timvink/mkdocs-git-authors-plugin) is a tidy plugin to do this.
+The `authors-plugin` is developed for instances where you want to manually define an authors list, for example for a wider project team, non-code contributors etc.

 ## Features

 * **Dynamic Page Generation:** Automatically creates an `authors.md` page based on your `.authors.yml` file.